pixe1f10w/libpxl/README.md

 # libpxl
-A simple (to-be-crossplatform) framebuffer library.
+A simple (to-be-crossplatform, win32 for the moment) framebuffer library.